 Emergency Scenarios - The emergency management team at the Ruby Valley Medical Center regularly evaluates emergency scenarios, reviewing in detail the issues that affect rapid care and patient communication.
 The team identifies potential deficiencies and implements resolutions through training and procedure modifications.

 Training - Knowledge and experience engender confidence and will result in more effective and prompt decisions when time is critical.
 The Ruby Valley Medical Center has many tools to conduct valuable on-site training, such as "Fred", the Medical Centers's training model.
 (He's sensitive about the term "dummy".)
-Staff is also supported in off-site trauma training programs.
+Staff is also supported through off-site trauma training programs.

 Trauma Networks - The Ruby Valley Medical Center is part of a network of high level and specialized trauma care facilities throughout the northwest.
 In addition to treating trauma patients, this network provides experiential information on trauma treatment which increases the effectiveness of the Medical Center's emergency response staff.